 What is Rigid Bronchoscopy?

-- Rigid bronchoscope can also be used to treat airway obstruction, airway narrowing (stenosis), airway cancers, bleeding, or remove foreign body or aspirated objects
+Rigid bronchoscope can also be used to treat airway obstruction, airway narrowing (stenosis), airway cancers, bleeding, or remove foreign bodies or aspirated objects

 What Makes Rigid Bronchoscopy Different?

-- Air (ventilation) can be delivered to the patient using the rigid scope.
+Air (ventilation) can be delivered to the patient using a rigid scope.

-- Allows for larger biopsies, tamponade (stop) bleeding areas, removal of airway tumor and foreign objects, and deploying airway devices, such as tracheobronchial stents to keep collapsing airways open.
+Allows for larger biopsies, tamponade (stop) bleeding areas, removal of airway tumours and foreign objects, and deploying airway devices, such as tracheobronchial stents to keep collapsing airways open.